czechbol/Amadeus/README.md

 </p>

 ## About

-[Rubbergoddess](https://github.com/sinus-x/rubbergoddess)'s helper bot with functions not crucial to FEKTwide Discord but still helpful.
+Amadeus is a Discord bot with message leaderboards, graph plotting, voting and other features.
+It works best with it's older sister [Rubbergoddess](https://github.com/sinus-x/rubbergoddess).

 ## Installing and running the bot

-To be added when this bot is ready, in the mean time use [Rubbergoddess's wiki](https://github.com/sinus-x/rubbergoddess/wiki)
+This bot is still in a pre-release state.
+If you want to contribute or you want to try it out, take look at the [Wiki](https://github.com/Czechbol/Amadeus/wiki).

 ## Authors